 Reverse Mortgage Line of Credit Growth Rate

-The growth rate is always 1.25% above the initial interest rate, or IIR, which is the annual rate that interest accrues on the loan balance.
-For example, if the interest rate (IIR) on the loan balance is 4.50%, then the growth rate on the available credit line would be 5.75%.
+The growth rate is calculated by adding the initial interest rate (IIR) to the annual MIP rate.
+For example, if the IIR is 4.50% and the MIP rate is 0.50% (which it is, as of this writing), then the growth rate on the available credit line would be 5.00%.

 The growth rate will vary from day to day depending on market conditions and the lender you’re working with.
 However, it’s possible to calculate an estimate of the growth rate based on the market conditions today.

 If you would like to calculate an estimate of today’s growth rate, feel free to check out our reverse mortgage calculator.
 The growth rate will equal the total rate (IIR + MIP) listed near the top of the Calculation Results on page 6.